Mansi242401/SQL-Ecommerce-data-analysis/Traffic_source_analysis.md

 |----------|--------|---------------------------------|
 | 3895     | 112    | 0.0288                          |

-Since, the conversion rate is at 2.88% which is lower than 4%, the stakeholders may reduce the bids.
+Since, the conversion rate is at 2.88% which is lower than 4% which is minimum required as per the Marketing Director, the stakeholders may reduce the bids.

 ###  Bid Optmization